ESS Standard for Quality Reports Structure (ESQRS)

 After data-entry phase, further data checking and editing was performed by SILC unit, using SPSS scripts.

 Initially, data were checked whether all questionnaires have been entered and completed.
 Special attention was paid to split-off households.
 Next, all suppressed signals and remarks made by data entry operators were checked up and relevant corrections were made.
 After that, data were converted to SPSS data sets.
 Extreme income values were compared with data provided by National Social Security Institute or administrative data sources and data from previous waves, where possible and corrected if necessary.
 All SILC target variables were computed after checking original variable(s).
 Finally, four transmission files were converted to .csv format and verified by Eurostat` SAS checking programs.

 The main errors detected in the post-data-collection process were related to double registration of child allowances and personal income from agriculture, property or land.
 Both of them were recorded in household` and individual` questionnaires.
 As well as this, there were values that exceeded the maximum possible sizes of unemployment, old-age, survivor`, sickness and disability benefits.

 All gross income values were checked if they are equal or greater than net values (hard error) and if net values are greater or equal than gross values divided by two (soft error).

 Data processing is performed with statistical software SPSS.

-Total gross income and disposable household income were calculated according to Document 065 (2020 operation).
+Total gross income and disposable household income were calculated according to Document 065 (2021 operation).
 All personal/household income variables were collected by interview.
-For persons interviewed with electronic devices and where the information is available, the data from the administrative source is directly used.
+Where the information is available, the data from the administrative source is directly used.
 The National Revenue Agency provides data from the register of insured persons.
 The National Social Security Institute provides data on income from pensions and other social security payments.
 The Social Assistance Agency provides data on income from social benefits.